dougrosman/cvml-sp21/resources/align_faces/README.md

 There are issues with some images not being read by the script.
 To make sure your images are the proper format, use the clean_images.py script in the *clean_images* folder.

 1. $ `cd` into the clean_images folder
-2. create a folder called *input* and a folder called *output*
+2. If they don't already exist, create a folder called *input* and a folder called *output*
    1. $ `mkdir input`
    2. $ `mkdir output`
 3. Place any images you want to "clean" into the *input* folder
 4. Clean your images
    1. **If many of your images are large (>2000px in any dimension), this will significantly slow down the alignment process.
-It is recommended that you downscale your images**
+It is recommended that you downscale your images.
+You only need to run one of the following scrips**
       1. $ `python clean_images_downscale.py`
    2. If your images don't need to be downscaled, run the regular script:
       1. $ `python clean_images.py`